Houston Homeowners' Brown Recluse Spider Control Guide

 Get Professional Help

 Because of the seriousness of the bites from brown recluse spiders, it is important to get professional help to get rid of them.
 These spiders are known to be resistant to many pesticides.
 You will also need help eliminating the other pests that the spiders are feeding on.
 Cantu Pest & Termite can help.
 Our professional technicians will perform a complete inspection of your house.
 They will note any infestations of spiders and the pests they are feeding on.
 After the inspection, our technician will develop a customized treatment plan to remove all pests, including the spiders.
 After the initial treatment, we will come out quarterly to make sure the pests do not return.
-Call Cantu Pest & Termite today to get rid of your brown recluse spiders.
+Call Cantu Pest & Termite today to learn more about our home pest control and commercial pest control solutions, or help to get rid of brown recluse spiders in your Houston home.